 Not everyone likes his or her job and for many different reasons.
-However, if the workplace conditions are the reason for your distain and you leave, you may not have actually quit; there are times when workplace conditions cause terminations, or constructive discharge.
+However, if the workplace conditions are the reason for your disdain and you leave, you may not have actually quit; there are times when workplace conditions cause constructive termination.

 The best option is to speak with a lawyer and he or she will analyze your specific case at hand.
 If you have already left your position, there are statute of limitations in place and the clock is ticking so it is important to be proactive about your options, especially if you wish to file a suit.

 “The Courts of Appeal have devised and applied the following test for constructive termination: An employee who is forced to resign due to actions and conditions so intolerable or aggravated at the time of his resignation that a reasonable person in the employee’s position would have resigned, and whose employer had actual or constructive knowledge of the intolerable actions and conditions and of their impact upon the employee and could have remedied the situation, but did not, is constructively discharged.”
 Turner v.
 Anheuser-Busch, Inc., 7 Cal.
 4th 1238.

 “The conditions giving rise to the resignation must be sufficiently extraordinary and egregious to overcome the normal motivation of a competent, diligent, and reasonable employee to remain on the job to earn a livelihood and to serve his or her employer.
 The proper focus is on whether the resignation was coerced, not whether it was simply one rational option for the employee.”
 Turner v.
 Anheuser-Busch, Inc., 7 Cal.
 4th 1238.

 To win a trial for constructive termination, the jury is has to decide:

 Plaintiff Paul claims that Defendant Dan forced him to resign for reasons that violate public policy.
 It is a violation of public policy [specify claim in case, e.g., for an employer to require an employee to work more than 40 hours a week for less than minimum wage].